ClickHouse/clickpy/README.md

 GROUP BY project
 ```

 This view executes the aggregation `SELECT project, count() AS count FROM pypi.pypi GROUP BY project` on data which has been inserted into a row.
-The result is sent to the table `pypi.pypi_downloads`.
+The result is sent to the "target table" `pypi.pypi_downloads`.
 This in turn has a special engine configuration:

 ```sql
 CREATE TABLE pypi.pypi_downloads